Yahapi/yahapi/format.md

 # 5. Errors

-An error object **MUST** be returned when the HTTP status code is in the 400 or 500 range.
+An error object **MUST** be returned when the HTTP status code is in the 400-499.

+An error object **SHOULD** be returned when the HTTP status code is 500-599.

 Example: